How to Retire Oracle E-Business Suite | Inoapps Cloud Services

 By Dermot Murray, Inoapps VP of Technology And Drew Edgar, Inoapps Head of Products

-- Planning a Migration in the Near Future: A growing number of organizations have now recognized the benefit that cloud adoption can deliver, and have embarked on the first steps of a journey to the cloud.
+- Planning a Migration in the Near Future: A growing number of organisations have now recognised the benefit that cloud adoption can deliver, and have embarked on the first steps of a journey to the cloud.

 Decisions to be made

-For those organizations that are planning on migrating to Oracle Cloud, their management teams need to define a strategy to cater for the data that resides in their legacy instance of software.
+For those organisations that are planning on migrating to Oracle Cloud, their management teams need to define a strategy to cater for the data that resides in their legacy instance of software.

 The CIO will need to consider the needs of many stakeholders - this may include the CFO and the corporate board, as well as being able to meet demands of the internal and external audit and governance teams.
 These stakeholders will need to be reassured that they will still be able to gain access to the legacy data that underpins that instance of Oracle EBS subsequent to the migration to cloud.

 At any point over the period of years that follow, the business may request access to data that was held in that legacy Oracle EBS instance.
 For example, a tax authority may request records contained in the legacy system to support a tax submission.
 Transactions that would alter the company’s exposure to taxes in a past period may need to be produced as evidence.
 Audit and governance teams may request copies of historical documents to support submissions, and the CIO must be confident that they will be able to meet these demands.
 Or maybe a former employee sues claiming they worked overtime they were not compensated for, and evidence will be required to document hours worked, rate of pay and whether the employee was exempt.

 What a company moving off Oracle EBS needs is a straightforward tool to give them access to their legacy data - consider this as an insurance policy against regulatory and legal risks they would otherwise be exposed to.